elmariachi111/ultimate-non-infectious-verifier/README.md

 # DID immunizations

-is a proof of concept for interoperable usage of verifiable credentials used to prove aspects of an user.
+this project is a proof of concept for interoperable usage of verifiable credentials used to prove aspects of an user.
 This project concentrates on medical use cases and explicitly strives to demonstrate the usage of W3C compliant DIDs and VCs for an immunization health pass.
 Our operational goal is to demonstrate that

 - we can use (more or less) arbitrary DIDs for authentication and as credential subject
 - we can interoperate with more than one user wallet at the same time